lpod/lpod-docs/level1-text-marks-and-indices.rst

 a bookmark has really been removed, or false otherwise.

 In addition, a ``clean_marks()`` automatically removes non-balanced range bookmarks (as well as non-balanced index marks).
+Caution: this method is potentially harmful, knowing that a bookmark may be non-balanced in a given element while it's consistent at a higher level, knowing that its start and end points may belong to different paragraphs.
+On the other hand, it's always safe from the document root or body element.

 However, the present version of lpOD doesn't check the relative positions of the start and end points of a range bookmark when it's spread across two or